mpbron/instancelib/docs/source/intro/usage.rst

 Machine Learning
 ----------------

-You can also train models with instancelib
+You can also train models with instancelib.

 .. code:: python

     from sklearn.pipeline import Pipeline
     from sklearn.naive_bayes import MultinomialNB
     from sklearn.feature_extraction.text import TfidfTransformer